Check out our current course offerings

 Are heroes born or invented or a bit of both?
 What does it mean to be a hero?
 To suffer for God or for one’s love?
 To crush one’s enemies or to die heroically?
 Everyone loves a hero and if they can’t find a living human who fits the role, we invent heroes to suit us.
 But what suits us in a hero?
 (And who is us?)
 This semester, we’ll be exploring these questions by looking at medieval heroes remembered (Charlemagne) and forgotten (Eustace the Monk, anyone?), secular and holy, historical and fictional, and we’ll think about how heroes get invented, recreated, joked about and (sometimes) forgotten.
 We’ll explore how medieval people thought about their world, its politics, its institutions, its social structures, the obligations of individuals, people’s dreams and desires.
 The skills we develop--the ability to see how people’s contexts influence their view of the world, to read analytically, and to present your ideas clearly in writing and visual form--will be useful to you no matter where you go and what you do after college.

 Winston Churchill.
 Queen Elizabeth.
 Manchester United.
-These are three things that Americans today associate with Modern Britain.
-They are just part of the story of a nation that witnessed the first industrial revolution and the rise and fall of a worldwide empire.
-In this course, we will study the dynamic history of the British Isles from the 1700s to the present day.
+Brexit.
+Americans today associate these things with our longterm ally, Great Britain.
+They are just parts of the story of a nation that witnessed the first industrial revolution and the rise and fall of a worldwide empire.
+This course will study the dynamic history of the British Isles from the 1700s to the present day.

-An offer you can't refuse: 15 weeks of murder, corruption, drug dealing, and occasional successes against organized crime.
-This course will focus primarily on the Sicilian mafia.
-While we will look at links to the US mafia, our focus will be Italy.
-In addition to the mafia, we will look at related areas of Italian "deep politics" (or Italy's mysteries) including: Salvatore Giuliano, right and left wing terror and the strategy of tension, the Vatican banking scandal, and the Tangentopoli scandal and Clean Hands investigation.
+An offer you can’t refuse: 15 weeks of murder, corruption, drug dealing, and occasional successes against organized crime.
+This course will focus primarily on the Sicilian mafia, though it also explores links to the US mafia.
+In addition to the mafia, we will look at related areas of Italian "deep politics" (or Italy’s mysteries) including: Salvatore Giuliano, right and left wing terror and the strategy of tension, the Vatican banking scandal, and the Tangentopoli scandal and Clean Hands investigation.

 Complexities and paradoxes have accompanied Israeli society from its beginnings down to today.
 Some of the major themes of this course will be: the relation between religion and state, the interactions of military and civil life, the place of the kibbutz movement within society, the Israeli family and the place of women in society, and the meaning of war.

 Birth, illness, and death are universal human experiences, but they have been conceptualized and managed in a great variety of ways in different times, cultures and societies.
-This lecture- discussion course surveys the variety of experiences, treatments, understandings and practitioners that have guided people through the bodily experience of life from Ancient Greece and Rome into the twentieth century.
+This course surveys the variety of experiences, treatments, understandings and practitioners from Ancient Greece and Rome into the twentieth century.
 We examine the relationship between medical theories and therapies, the roles of various healers, and consider the impact of medical science and public health measures on health and welfare.
 We explore changing concepts of the structure and function of the body and their relationship to illness and disease.
 In addition, we consider the experiences, responsibilities, beliefs and perceptions of ordinary people dealing with matters of life and death--health, illness, prevention, and treatment.